Phentermine is an amphetamine-like prescription appetite suppressant used for weight loss.

 Most patients report fewer side effects as the treatment progresses.
 Lower dose pills or alternate schedules can also help alleviate the bothersome reactions faster.

-In spite of the growing necessity for pharmaceutical weight loss options, many doctors and potential patients remain skeptical of phentermine due to its troubled past.
+Despite the growing necessity for pharmaceutical weight loss options, many doctors and potential patients remain skeptical of phentermine due to its troubled past.

 During the 1980-90s, doctors commonly prescribed an off-label combination of fenfluramine (fen) and phentermine (phen) for weight loss (